 4. Porcelain fused to also white ceramic, known as zirconium.

 Each one has its characteristics.
 The standard materials work well and are the least expensive.
 Gold is the most malleable, and makes a great seal, but is also the most expensive, and is not so aesthetic.
 Zirconium makes the best bridges because it is harder than steel, and is white, and for front teeth it is very aesthetic.
 Also, because zirconium is so hard, it could never sag.
 Sometimes with a long bridge, if it is made with a metal foundation, it can actually bend or sag a little in the middle.

 How Are Tijuana Dental Bridges Placed?

 A Tijuana Dentists is a very common type of dental work in Tijuana, done by your Tijuana dentist.
 The procedure of installing a dental bridge is typically completed in two visits.
 First, your dentist will determine if you are a good candidate for a porcelain bridge.
-Before either a crown or a bridge can be made, your teeth will need to be prepared by reshaping or reconstructing any badly decayed or damaged areas.
+Before procedure our teeth will need to be prepared by reshaping or reconstructing any badly decayed or damaged areas.
 The tooth (or teeth) must be reduced in size so that the crown or bridge will fit over it properly.
 After reducing the tooth/teeth, your dentist will take an impression to provide an exact mold for the crown or bridge.
 If porcelain is to be used, your dentist will determine the correct shade for the crown or bridge to match the color of your existing teeth.

 After your dentist takes an impression of your teeth,it is then sent off to a lab where it is cast into a mold, and give you a temporary bridge to wear.
 On your second visit, this mold will be fitted to your teeth, and any necessary corrections or adjustments will be made on that same visit.